 Hawaii’s main island is a paradise for nature-lovers and adventurers.
-Active volcanoes, gorgeous colored beaches, lush rainforest and amazing Big Island waterfalls make it a paradise for active travelers.
+Active volcanoes, gorgeous green and black sand beaches, lush rainforest and amazing Big Island waterfalls make it the best Hawaiian island for families looking for an active vacation.
 The one reason why we hesitated to include this island in our Hawaii itinerary, was the unpredictable weather.
 Especially the island’s East coast is known to be rather rainy and we really didn’t want to spend a week of our Hawaiian vacation in the pouring rain.
 But in the end, we’re really glad that we didn’t let that one unpredictable element stop us from visiting.
 Hawaii island turned out to be the highlight of our trip.
 And in some way, the rain has something to do with that: The lush, natural beauty was overwhelming and the Hawaii Big Island waterfalls nothing short of spectacular.

 Best Big Island waterfalls